The Avengers (TV series): Series 6 (1968–1969)

-When Rigg left the series in October 1967, the British network executives decided that the current series formula, despite resulting in popular success, could not be pursued further.
+When Diana Rigg left the series in October 1967, the British network executives decided that the current series formula, despite resulting in popular success, could not be pursued further.
 Thus, they decided that a "return to realism" was appropriate for the sixth series (1968–69).
 Brian Clemens and Albert Fennell were replaced by John Bryce, producer of most of the Cathy Gale-era episodes.

-Bryce had a difficult situation to handle.
-He had to find a replacement for Rigg and shoot the first seven episodes of the new series, which were supposed to be shipped to the US together with the last eight Emma Peel colour episodes.
+John Bryce had a difficult situation to handle.
+He had to find a replacement for Diana Rigg and shoot the first seven episodes of the new series, which were supposed to be shipped to the US together with the last eight Emma Peel colour episodes.
 Bryce signed his then-girlfriend, 20-year-old newcomer Linda Thorson, as the new female co-star and chose the name Tara King for her character.
-Thorson played the role with more innocence in mind and at heart, and unlike the previous partnerships with Cathy and Emma, the writers allowed subtle hints of romance to blossom between Steed and King.
-King also differed from Steed's previous partners in that she was a fully fledged (albeit initially inexperienced) agent working for Steed's organisation; his previous partners had all been (in the words of the prologue used for American broadcasts of the first Rigg series) talented amateurs.
-Bryce wanted Tara to be blonde, so Thorson's brown hair was bleached.
-However, the process badly damaged Thorson's hair, so she had to wear wigs for the first third of her episodes, until her own hair grew back.
-Her natural brown hair was not seen until the episode "All Done with Mirrors".
+Linda Thorson played the role with more innocence in mind and at heart, and unlike the previous partnerships with Cathy Gale and Emma Peel, the writers allowed subtle hints of romance to blossom between Steed and Tara King.
+Tara King also differed from Steed's previous partners in that she was a fully fledged (albeit initially inexperienced) agent working for Steed's organisation; his previous partners had all been (in the words of the prologue used for American broadcasts of the first Rigg series) talented amateurs.
+Bryce wanted Tara to be blonde, so Linda Thorson's brown hair was bleached.
+However, the process badly damaged Linda Thorson's hair, so she had to wear wigs for the first third of her episodes, until her own hair grew back.
+Her natural brown hair was not seen until the episode, "All Done with Mirrors."

-Production of the first seven episodes of the sixth series began, but the financial problems and internal difficulties undermined Bryce's effort.
-He only managed to complete three episodes: "Invitation to a Killing" (a 90-minute episode introducing Tara King), "The Great, Great Britain Crime" (some of its original footage was reused in the 1969 episode "Homicide and Old Lace") and "Invasion of the Earthmen" (which survived relatively intact except for the scenes in which Tara wears a brown wig).
+Production of the first seven episodes of the sixth series began, but the financial problems and internal difficulties undermined John Bryce's effort.
+He only managed to complete three episodes: "Invitation to a Killing" (a 90-minute episode introducing Tara King), "The Great, Great Britain Crime" (some of its original footage was reused in the 1969 episode "Homicide and Old Lace"), and "Invasion of the Earthmen" (which survived relatively intact except for the scenes in which Tara wears a brown wig).

-After a rough cut screening of these episodes to studio executives, Bryce was fired and Clemens and Fennell were summoned back.
+After a rough cut screening of these episodes to studio executives, John Bryce was fired and Brian Clemens and Albert Fennell were summoned back.
 At their return, a fourth episode called "The Murderous Connection" was in its second day of production.
 After revising the script, it was renamed as "The Curious Case of the Countless Clues" and production resumed.
 Production of the episode "Split!", a leftover script from the Emma Peel colour series, proceeded.
 Two completely new episodes were also shot: "Get-A-Way", and "Look (Stop Me If You've Heard This One) But There Were These Two Fellers".